jwd83/vidshrink/README.md

 # VidShrink

-A single-page web application that compresses video files to under 10MB for Discord uploads using FFmpeg WebAssembly.
+A single-page web application that compresses video files to under 10MB for Discord uploads using native browser APIs (Canvas + MediaRecorder).

 ## Features

-- **Client-side processing**: All video compression happens in your browser
+- **Client-side processing**: All video compression happens in your browser using native APIs
 - **Target size control**: Automatically compress videos to fit Discord's 10MB limit
-- **Quality presets**: Choose between Fast, Medium, and Slow compression modes
+- **Quality presets**: Choose between Low, Medium, and High quality compression
-- **Verbose logging**: Real-time progress updates and detailed processing information
-- **No server required**: Pure HTML/CSS/JavaScript implementation
+- **Real-time preview**: See compressed video before downloading
+- **No external dependencies**: Uses Canvas API + MediaRecorder for reliable compression
+- **Works everywhere**: Compatible with GitHub Pages and any static hosting

 ## Usage